 The Incoterms® 2020 Rules Chart of Responsibilities and Transfer of Risk provides a thumbnail sketch of the terms; it is critical to the complete understanding of Incoterms to refer back to the ICC’s Incoterms® 2020 Rules publication.

-Check out these additional resources for more information about Incoterms 2020:
+Check out these articles for more information about Incoterms 2020:

 - Incoterms 2020: Here's What's New

 - Incoterms Lesson: The Danger of Using Ex Works for Your Exports